alekst23/rag-tag/README.md

 - **RAG Implementation as a Python Library**: The Retrieval-Augmented Generation (RAG) model is implemented as a Python library, facilitating the integration of retrieval-based mechanisms into generative models for enhanced document lookup and relevancy.

-- **Single-Page Application (SPA)**: An SPA is developed to test the RAG functionality, providing a user-friendly interface for interacting with the RAG system and evaluating its performance in real-time.
+- (TODO) **Single-Page Application (SPA)**: An SPA is developed to test the RAG functionality, providing a user-friendly interface for interacting with the RAG system and evaluating its performance in real-time.

-- **FastAPI Server**: A FastAPI server is used for testing the RAG with the UI.
+- (TODO) **FastAPI Server**: A FastAPI server is used for testing the RAG with the UI.
 FastAPI offers a high-performance, easy-to-use framework for building APIs, making it suitable for interfacing with the SPA and handling backend logic.

-Both the database (SQLite) and the FastAPI server are designed to be Docker-based applications, ensuring easy deployment and scalability.
+(TODO) Both the database (SQLite) and the FastAPI server are designed to be Docker-based applications, ensuring easy deployment and scalability.

 ## Getting Started / Installation

 To get started with the Rag-Tag project, follow these steps:

-1. Clone the repository: `git clone https://github.com/your-username/rag-tag.git`
+1. Clone the repository:

+    `git clone git@github.com:alekst23/rag-tag.git`
+2. Start a virtual environment:

+    `python -m venv .venv; source .venv/bin/activate`

+3. Install the basic dependencies:

-2. Install the required dependencies: `pip install -r requirements.txt`
+    a.
+For the basic setup: `pip install -r req-light.txt`

+    b.
+For llama based setup: `pip install -r req-llama.txt`
-3. Set up the database by running the SQL scripts provided in the `database` directory.
+4. Set up your database by running the SQL scripts provided in the `src/db/schema` directory.
-4. Start the FastAPI server: `python app.py`
+5. (TODO) Start the FastAPI server: `python app.py`
-5. Open the Single-Page Application (SPA) in your browser and start testing the RAG functionality.
+6. (TODO) Open the Single-Page Application (SPA) in your browser and start testing the RAG functionality.

-## Contribution Guidelines

-If you would like to contribute to the Rag-Tag project, please follow these guidelines:

-1. Fork the repository.
-2. Create a new branch for your feature or bug fix: `git checkout -b feature/your-feature-name` or `git checkout -b bugfix/your-bug-fix-name`
-3. Make your changes and commit them: `git commit -m "Your commit message"`
-4. Push your changes to your forked repository: `git push origin feature/your-feature-name` or `git push origin bugfix/your-bug-fix-name`
-5. Open a pull request on the main repository and provide a detailed description of your changes.

-We appreciate your contributions!

 ## License